taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 end
 ```

-Now let's install that library into our dependencies.
+Now we need to install the newly added Argon2 package.

 ```
 $ mix deps.get
 ```

-We should now be setup to use hashing functionality from Argon in our user schema module, let's go ahead and add that functionality.
+We should now be ready to use the hashing functionality from Argon2 in our user schema module.

 ```
 ## lib/auth_example/users/user